cyverse/docs/docs/services/system_overview.md

 The DE runs on-premises hardware located at University of Arizona in the UITS colocation space at the high performance computing center.

-### :simple-kubernetes: Kubernetes Clusters
+### :simple-kubernetes: Federated Kubernetes Clusters

-* The DE runs on locally managed K8s clusters.
+* CyVerse runs mainly on a locally managed K8s cluster, but it can be federated to other K8s clusters.

-* [National Research Platform](https://nationalresearchplatform.org/){target=_blank} federated K8s resources are in development for the DE.
+* The [National Research Platform](https://nationalresearchplatform.org/){target=_blank} offers federated K8s resources.
+These resources are currently in development.

 ### :simple-openstack: OpenStack Cloud